Blog

 Unexpected Water Heater Issues

-It is one of those things that happens unexpectedly for most us, and usually at an inconvenient time.
+It is one of those things that happen unexpectedly for most of us, and usually at an inconvenient time.
 The hot water heater quits heating water, or even worse, leaks water, flooding the basement, garage, or hall closet.
 Was there something telling you this was about to happen that a water heater repair could have prevented?

 Can you get your water heater repaired or does it need to be replaced?